 As for labor,

 I have a team.
 I usually get there first for an assessment.
-My primary assistant, Alechia, mainly helps me at the time of delivery as my second set of hands.
-She is also trained in basic emergency skills, again to assist me as many urgent events would require two people to manage efficiently.
-My secondary assistant, Mallory, keeps us both on target for things that are time sensitive and provides accurate charting.
-Both are doulas.
-We all mainly stay just outside whatever room you are laboring in until you reach transition and need more help to cope with the exception of checking on the baby every 30 minutes or as needed.
+My primary assistant, Lisa, is a student midwife, and with your permission, will be participating in your care under my direct supervision.
+She is trained in basic emergency skills, and can assist me as many urgent events would require two people to manage efficiently.
+My secondary assistants, either Jasmin or Ashley (whoever is on call), keeps us both on target for things that are time sensitive and provides accurate charting.
+All of the assistants are doulas.
+We mainly stay just outside whatever room you are laboring in until you reach transition and need more help to cope with the exception of checking on the baby every 30 minutes or as needed.
 Most labors are intimate, with the laboring person and her chosen support.
 We will discuss all general procedures and your preferences, such as being mobile, eating and drinking, birth positions, water for labor and birth, delayed cord clamping, newborn eye ointment, vitamin K and so much more before you are due.
 We stay a couple hours after you and baby are stable while maintaining the balance of preserving your precious golden hours.
 We clean up, make sure you have eaten something delicious and fortifying, and are comfortable before we leave.

 Your postpartum care

 is very intensive starting with a phone call at around 12 hour after the birth of the baby.
-There is a postpartum visit the next day to check the well being of you and the baby that includes a congenital heart screen for the baby.
-On day three the postpartum visit includes a heal stick test that takes a small blood collection from the baby to screen for 28 metabolic disorders.
+There is a postpartum visit the next day to check the well being of you and the baby that includes a congenital heart screen for the baby. and a heal stick test that takes a small blood collection from the baby to screen for 28 metabolic disorders.
+We are on standby the first week for common postpartum issues like abnormal bleeding and breastfeeding.
 At one week we check in to make sure you are adjusting to motherhood and troubleshoot any problems.
 We have a similar well check at two weeks.
 A four week check is optional, based on your needs.

 I file the birth certificate.
 At your request, I apply for your baby’s social security card.
 You get a copy of your birth summary, the newborn exam and the well checks the baby receives for your Pediatrician.
 You have secure online access to all you records and may download them at anytime.